shuttle-hq/synth/docs/docs/integrations/postgres.md

 ## Import

-`synth` can import directly from a PostgreSQL database and create a data model from the database schema.
-During import, a new namespace will be created from your database schema, and a collection is created for each table in a separate JSON file.
+`synth` can import directly from a [PostgreSQL](TODO) database and create a data model from the database schema.
+During import, a new [namespace](TODO) will be created from your database schema, and a [collection](TODO) is created for each table in a separate JSON file.

-`synth` will automatically detect things like Primary / Foreign Key constraints at import time and update the namespace and collection to reflect them.
-Other constraints such as nullability or maximum size for `VARCHAR` fields are also detected automatically.
+`synth` will automatically detect things like [primary key](TODO) and [foreign key](TODO) constraints at import time and update the namespace and collection to reflect them.
+Other constraints such as field nullability or maximum size for [VARCHAR](TODO) fields are also detected automatically.

 Finally `synth` will sample data randomly from every table in order to create a more realistic data model by doing things like trying to infer bounds on number